gavinlyonsrepo/ST7735_TFT_RPI/README.md

 | 7 | GND | GND | GND |
 | 8 | VCC | VCC | VCC  |

-1. NOTE connect LED backlight pin 1 thru a 150R/220R ohm resistor to 3.3/5V VCC.
+1. Connect LED backlight pin 1 thru a 150R/220R ohm resistor to 3.3/5V VCC.
 2. This is a 3.3V logic device do NOT connect the I/O logic lines to 5V logic device.
 3. You can connect VCC to 5V if there is a 3.3 volt regulator on back of TFT module.
 4. Pick any GPIO you want for SW SPI for HW SPI: reset and DC lines are flexible.
 5. User can select  SPI_CE0  or SPI_CE1 for HW SPI
 ![ wiring ](https://github.com/gavinlyonsrepo/ST7735_TFT_RPI/blob/main/extra/images/wiring.jpg)
+6. Backlight control is left to user.

 Output
 -----------------------